The Nutritional Benefits of Sushi Rice: A Comprehensive Overview

 Yes, sushi rice has less than 1 gram of fat per 100 grams.

-Read more The Nutritional Value of Chilean Sea Bass: Facts to Know
+Read more The Nutritional Breakdown of Tonkotsu Ramen: All You Need to Know

 It is a good source of energy due to its high carbohydrate content.